dash14/BLOCKoli/README.md

 ![BLOCKoli](./images/brand.png)

 For example, it is useful in the following situations:
-* In user support operations for web services, block only POST requests for the target website to prevent inadvertent modification of user data.
+* In user support operations for web services, block modification requests (POST, PATCH, PUT, DELETE) to the target web site to prevent inadvertent modification of user data.
 * In web development, block specific requests and make them fail to check the system behavior.
-* When using a pay-as-you-go network, suppress communication charges by blocking image and media resources.
+* When using a pay-as-you-go network, suppress communication charges by blocking request for image and media resources.

 The following features are available:
 * Define the conditions for blocking or allowing (exceptions to blocking) network requests that occur on the browser as rules